robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 All directories that either directly or indirectly contain a Suite File are considered **Suites Directories** or **Higher-Level Suites**.

 The ordering of suites during execution is, by default, defined by their name and hierarchy.
-All files and directories, which are suites in one directory, are considered on the same level and are executed in alphabetical order.
+All files and directories, which are suites in one directory, are considered on the same level and are executed in case-insensitive alphabetical order.

 It is possible to define the order without influencing the name of the suite by adding a prefix followed by two underscores `__` to the name of the directory or file.
 This prefix is NOT considered part of the name.
 So `01__First_Suite.robot` sets the suite name to `First Suite`, while `2_Second_Suite.robot` sets the suite name to `2 Second Suite`.